 Baseball is a global game -- the World Baseball Classic is a perfect example of how the sport has spread to countries all around the world -- and Major League Baseball has become increasingly international over the years as well.

 That's not just in terms of the ever-larger number of countries that Major League players hail from.
-Ever since 1996, when the Mets and Padres traveled to Mexico to play a three-game series in Monterrey, MLB games have been played in countries that don't have Major League teams to call their own.
+Since 1996, when the Mets and Padres traveled to Mexico to play a three-game series in Monterrey, MLB games have been played in countries that don't have Major League teams to call their own (including Puerto Rico -- which, although it is a U.S. territory, competes as its own team in international baseball competitions like the World Baseball Classic and the Olympics).
+And in 2019, Red Sox and the Yankees will play an historic two-game series in London, marking the sport's first games ever played in Europe, in the MLB London Series.

 Here is a rundown of the Major League Baseball games and series to take place outside the continental United States and Canada.
 Games are separated by country and listed in chronological order.